learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 folders and files in a directory the dull command is `rm -rf name_of_directory`.

 **Note:** When using `rm -rf`, be _very_ careful.
-If you submit a command like `rm -rf /` , if you will delete the root directory!
+If you submit a command like `rm -rf /` , if you will delete, recursively, everything from the root directory downward – effectively wiping your hard drive.
+This would be bad.
+There are some builtins to limit the damage of this action, but under the right conditions, you could effectively scorch your hard disk.
+This command, in particular, is often a "joke" amongst programmer because it is _so_ very, very, very **bad** to do.

 ## Conclusion